TabeaSonnenschein/TranspHealthScenarioABM/README.md

   - `"Remainder"` – Stores partial differences in traffic for subsequent hours.
   - `"PredictionNoR2"` or `"PredictionR2"` – A final forecast step with or without R² logging.

+- `crs` set the Coordinate Reference system.
+Default is RDNew  `epsg:28992`(appropriate for the Netherlands)

+- `cellsize` is the grid cellsize of the Air Pollution and Traffic Grids (default set to 50mx50m) using `cellsize = 50`

 ---

 ## 9. Script Structure & Main Components